-When a section of DNA needs to be converted into proteins, the sequence of DNA in question must first be converted into a molecule of mRNA via transcription.
+When the information on a section of DNA needs to be used to produce a protein, the sequence of DNA in question must first be converted into a molecule of mRNA via transcription.
 This enables the information to be conveyed from the DNA to the protein-synthesizing apparatus of the cell.

 In this question, we are being asked to identify the role played by ribosomes in a cell.
-Ribosomes, as mentioned in the question, are formed from ribosomal RNA and polypeptides.
-A ribosome attaches to a molecule of mRNA after transcription in order for this molecule to be converted into a protein via the process of translation.
+Ribosomes, as mentioned in the question, are formed from ribosomal RNA and proteins.
+A ribosome attaches to a molecule of mRNA after transcription in order for the sequence on this molecule to be converted into protein via the process of translation.
 Here, carried by tRNA adapter molecules, amino acids are delivered to the ribosome in the order encoded by the mRNA, forming a polypeptide chain, which becomes a functional protein.